-Everyone is welcome to participate in the twenty-third annual Yuletide Celebration at Bayard Cutting Arboretum.
-Enjoy a sing-a-long of traditional holiday carols while awaiting the arrival of Santa Claus.
-Upon his arrival, Santa will light the tree for the 2019 holiday season.
-Hot beverages will be served outside after Santa lights the tree.
+Everyone is welcome to participate in the annual Yuletide Celebration at Bayard Cutting Arboretum.
+Join along in a sing-a-long of traditional holiday carols while awaiting the arrival of Santa Claus.
+Upon his arrival, Santa will light the tree for the 2022 holiday season.
 All activities will take place outside so dress accordingly.
 The Manor House will not be open.
-In the spirit of giving, please bring canned goods or a new, unwrapped toy for those in need.
+In the spirit of giving, please bring canned goods or a new, unwrapped toy for those in need in our community.

 440 Montauk Highway